Klavionik/jobs-candidates-api/README.md

 was no such requirement, but I made it mandatory to use at least one of the available filters (I guess it just makes sense).

-What would I improve, if I had to develop this API further:
+What I would improve if I had to develop this API further:
 1. Obviously, there's a need for pagination for the search endpoints.
 2. We probably should create one ES client at the startup and not on every request, so that we can make use of the HTTP connections pool.